 He will not owe tax on the appreciation after the investment is made in the Opportunity Fund.

 The final details about Qualified Opportunity Funds are still not completely known as we are waiting for the Internal Revenue Service to issue guidance as to how the program will work.
 Despite the lack of guidance, investors are already working to establish QOFs.

 For almost 20 years Kim Lowe has lawyered from the trenches.
 Kim lawyers from experience, using her knowledge of the law and understanding of how both for-profit and nonprofit business enterprises operate.

-Lindsey LaBelle is a 3L at the University of St. Thomas School of Law and joined Avisen as a law clerk and Avisen Fellow in June 2018.
+Lindsey LaBelle is a 3L at the University of St. Thomas School of Law is an Avisen Clerk and Fellow alum.
 Lindsey received her B.A. in Journalism and Mass Communication from University of Wisconsin-Madison.
 She is a Certified Student Attorney and has experience working on a variety of matters including consumer bankruptcy, commercial real estate transactions, and trademark registration.